Department of Chemistry

 CHEM 5372.
 Advanced Biochemistry I. 3 Hours.

 The chemical structure and the biological functions and controls of proteins are reviewed.
 Proteins to be considered include enzymes, transport proteins and structural proteins.
 Protein biosynthesis and recombinant DNA technology are also discussed.

 CHEM 5373.
 Drug and Toxin Biochemistry.
 3 Hours.

-This course examines biotransformations of drugs/toxins, mechanisms of drug interactions with biological systems, and selective toxicity.
-Students will gain insight into the design of therapeutic agents and the destruction of harmful toxins/bacterial invaders in living systems.
-Attention will also be given to how molecular structure is related to solubility and permeability and how to design systems for drug delivery within the human body.
+Students examines biotransformations of drugs/toxins, mechanisms of drug interactions with biological systems, and selective toxicity.
+Students gain insight into the design of therapeutic agents and the destruction of harmful toxins/bacterial invaders in living systems.
+Attention is also given to how molecular structure is related to solubility and permeability and how to design systems for drug delivery within the human body.

 The chemistry of compounds containing metal ions is discussed.
 Emphasis in placed on the complexes of transition metals.
 The electronic configurations of these ions in various bonding environments are considered in interpreting their chemical and physical properties.

 Prerequisite: CHEM 4367 and CHEM 4448.